mesosphere-backup/dcos-gce/README.md

 ```text
 downloads_from_bootstrap
 ```
 The concurrent downloads of the dcos installer to the cluster of master and agent nodes.
-Required concurrent downloads can be done but the bootstrap node does not get overwhelmed.
-You may need to experiment with this to get the best value for your bootstrap node.
+You may need to experiment with this to get the best performance.
+The performance will be a function of the machine type used for the bootstrap node.
+Default: 2
 ```text
 start_id
 ```
-The number appended to the text agent is used to define the hostname of the first agent. e.g. agent0001.
+The number appended to the text *agent* is used to define the hostname of the first agent. e.g. agent0001.
+Intermediate agents between start_id and end_id will be created if required.
 Default: 0001
 ```text
 end_id
 ```
-The number appended to the text agent is used to define the hostname of the last agent. e.g. agent0001.
+The number appended to the text *agent* is used to define the hostname of the last agent. e.g. agent0001.
+Intermediate agents between start_id and end_id will be created if required.
 Default: 0001
 ```text
 dcos_bootstrap_container
 ```